Does your road maintenance plan still fit?

 Would you like to save lives?

 Keep your employees safely out of traffic.
 Too many workers suffer critical or fatal injuries when working on the roads.
-Don’t let potholes grow while waiting for the perfect time and perfect weather.
+Don’t let potholes grow while waiting for the perfect time and weather.
 Repair them before they become a danger and cause damage to vehicles.
 Help prevent deadly accidents caused by potholes.
 Motorcycle riders will love you for giving them a smooth, safe ride.

 Do you need to maintain traffic flow?

 Don’t disrupt traffic flow while repairing roads.
 Our network of highways is the circulatory system of our economy.
 And when we restrict the flow of traffic, we’re restricting its lifeblood.
-The number of motor vehicles in the world topped the one billion mark in 2010.
+The number of motor vehicles worldwide topped the one billion mark in 2010.
 Every time you limit that traffic flow, you are affecting the economy through lost productivity, late deliveries, and a ripple effect resulting in losses.
 And, if you add in the impact of lost tempers and impatient drivers, those losses can multiply.
 When using the Python® 5000 / Python® 5000+, there’s rarely a need to close all or part of a road.
-The apparent warning lights and arrows on the Python® 5000 / Python® 5000+ will be all you need to alert drivers for lower traffic areas.
+The apparent warning lights and arrows on the Python® 5000 / Python® 5000+ will be all you need to alert drivers for lower-traffic areas.
 On busier highways, you’ll likely need an accompanying vehicle(s) to control traffic flow around the Python® 5000 / Python® 5000+.
 We refer to this as a rolling traffic closure.

 Choosing the right Python®

 Python® 5000 (Outside of North America & Europe: Tier 3)